Special Cases on Tax Resident Status

 There are also two related instances in which withholding tax does not apply.
 If the director has been in Singapore for more than 183 days of the calendar year at the time that the remuneration is declared or if the director is a managing director who earns a minimum of S$60,000 per year, no withholding tax must be paid.

 Non-resident Public Entertainers

 Non-resident public entertainers (NRPEs) are also not subject to the usual tax laws for non-residents.
-NRPEs are defined as any of the following: stage, radio, or television performers; musicians; or athletes who are in Singapore for fewer than 183 days of a calendar year.
+NRPEs are defined as any of the following: stage, radio, or television performers; musicians; or athletes who are in Singapore for less than 183 days of a calendar year.
 NRPEs are subject to a withholding tax of 15% of their taxable income earned from services performed in Singapore.
-However, this tax rate is reduced to 10% should the income for the services performed in Singapore be due and payable to the NRPE during the period spanning February 22, 2010, to March 31, 2020.
+However, this tax rate is reduced to 10% should the income for the services performed in Singapore be due and payable to the NRPE during the period spanning February 22, 2010, to March 31, 2022.

-Non-resident professionals (NRPs) also operate under a different set of tax rates.
+Non-resident professionals (NRPs) also operate under a separate set of tax rates.
 NRPs include consultants, coaches, trainers, foreign experts, speakers, individuals who operate through foreign firms, and academics who are in Singapore for fewer than 183 days of a calendar year.
 The income earned by NRPs is subject to either a withholding tax at 15% of the gross income or fees payable to the NRP or the non-resident rate of 22% if the NRP prefers to be taxed based on net income.